Learning Outcomes

 Authorisation by the Court

 The court has an implicit jurisdiction to authorise remuneration for trustees, even where none is provided for elsewhere.
 It may also increase remuneration fixed by the trust instrument.
 The court exercises this power cautiously, balancing the principle that trusteeship is gratuitous against the need to ensure the trust is well-administered, potentially requiring payment to secure or retain suitable trustees (Re Duke of Norfolk's Settlement Trusts [1981] Ch 618).
-This is typically reserved for exceptional circumstances where the duties are particularly onerous.
+This is typically reserved for exceptional circumstances where the duties are particularly onerous or specialist.

 Worked Example 1.2